conan-io/docs/reference/tools/meson/mesontoolchain.rst

 Generated files
 -----------------

-This will generate the following files after a :command:`conan install` (or when building the package in the cache) with the information provided in the ``generate()`` method as well as information translated from the current ``settings``, ``conf``, etc.:
+This generates the following files after a :command:`conan install` (or when building the package in the cache) with the information provided in the ``generate()`` method as well as information translated from the current ``settings``, ``conf``, etc.: